 A: Query Level Bidding Strategy

-In order to take your shopping campaigns to the next level & start boosting ROI, we need to create a shopping campaign setup that lets us bid separately depending on the type of search query.
-As a rule of thumb, we typically bid higher for branded terms and less for non-brand term – unless there is a product that performs well from a generic term.
+In order to take your shopping campaigns to the next level and start boosting ROI, we need to create a shopping campaign setup that lets us bid separately depending on the type of search query.
+As a rule of thumb, we typically bid higher for branded terms and less for non-branded terms – unless there is a product that performs well from a generic term.

-The 3 main components of this is structure are:
+The 3 main components of this structure are:

 Priority settings tell shopping campaigns which should be considered first.